-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)

 • To assess the overall health of the School, one needs to consider additional nonfinancial factors such as changes in the School's staffing patterns, enrollment, and attendance.

 The government-wide financial statements of the School include the governmental activities.
 The School's basic services such as instruction, extracurricular activities, curriculum and staff development, health services, general administration, and plant maintenance and operation are included in governmental activities.